-In special circumstances the director of education and leisure services has discretion to grant permission for pupils to travel in transport provided by the education authority, where spare places are available, at no additional cost to the authority.
+In special circumstances the Director of Children's Services has discretion to grant permission for pupils to travel in transport provided by the education authority, where spare places are available, at no additional cost to the authority.

 Pickup Points

 Where we provide home to school transport pupils may need to walk a reasonable distance from home to the transport pick up point but this should not exceed 3.218 kilometres (2 miles).